Career Services Summer Funding Program

 Preference will be given to candidates who can demonstrate the following:

 - That the experience is tied to long-term career goals/professional interests

 - An ability to make an impact in their field/industry

 - An opportunity for professional growth

 - Financial need and/or being the first in their family to go to college

 - Previous usage of Career Services advising (walk-ins, appointments, mock interviews or program attendance) as part of their career development

-- You are only seeking funding for a study abroad program or other summer course, even if that course has an internship or volunteer component
+- You are seeking funding for a study abroad program or other summer course, even if that course has an internship or volunteer component

 - You are already receiving funds that cover the cost of living and travel expenses for this opportunity